 Define and validate the core assumptions of your business plan

 Develop a business model that outlines the unit economics of your product, key milestones, and the resources required to achieve them

 Continuously test and iterate

 Within this almanac, we’ve focused on areas of technology innovation that we consider most promising for Canadian tech investors.
 In the past, Prairie farmers relied on almanacs to make their plans for the year’s crops.
-Today, The Harvest Builders Almanac will help Prairie entrepreneurs and innovators across industries take a look into the trends that will shape the region’s technological and commercial activities in 2021.
+Today, The Builders' Almanac will help Prairie entrepreneurs and innovators across industries take a look into the trends that will shape the region’s technological and commercial activities in 2021.

-Venture Builder at Harvest
+Adam Froese, Venture Builder at Harvest

 Every good idea must find its market to become a business.